giobbu/zebrafish/README.md

 * Fishes probability density within tank
 * Cosine similarity among fishes to assess how parallel are all fish to each other

-### ML model to predict fish trajectories
+### ML model to predict fish trajectory and speed
-* LSTM/GRU for multi-step ahead fish trajectory prediction
+* LSTM/GRU for multi-step ahead fish speed and trajectory prediction

 ### References
 This repository is based on the following works: